-Scope: global.
-Type: optional.
-Intent: in.
-Specified as: an integer value $0 \le root \le np - 1$, default 0 call psb_sum(icontxt, dat, root)

-dat On processes other than root, the data to be broadcast.
+Specified as: an integer value $0 \le root \le np - 1$, default 0 dat On processes other than root, the data to be broadcast.

-Scope: global.

-Type: required.

-Intent: inout.

 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array, or a character or logical scalar.
-Type, kind, rank
+Type, kind, rank and size must agree on all processes.

-$psb_sum - Global sum$
+psb_sum - Global sum